dempe/blog/resources/posts/books-2023.md

 Attia talks about the "Four Horseman of Death" - heart disease, diabetes, dementia, and obesity.
 I particularly enjoyed his discussion of how cardiovascular disease works, how plaques build up over time.
 He talks about the benefits of aerobic (particularly zone 2 training) and anaerobic exercise and how they relate to healthspan.

-Like a lot of other popular science books these days, *Outlive* is filled with stories meant to draw the reader in, but [I already gripped about these above](http://127.0.0.1:8000/posts/2023-in-books#emalgorithms-to-live-byem).
+Like a lot of other popular science books these days, *Outlive* is filled with stories meant to draw the reader in, but [I already griped about these above](http://127.0.0.1:8000/posts/2023-in-books#algorithms-to-live-by).
 Overall, this health book was better than most, and the overall thesis is important - if you wanna be healthy when you're 80, you gotta start ASAP.

 ## *Donnie Brasco* by Joe Pistone